Elizabeth Wurtzel: Personal life

-In a 2018 article in The Cut, Wurtzel wrote that she discovered in 2016 that her biological father was photographer Bob Adelman, who had worked with her mother in the 1960s.
-As a result, she labeled herself a bastard.

 Illness and death

 In February 2015, Wurtzel announced she had breast cancer, "which like many things that happen to women is mostly a pain in the ass.
 But compared with being 26 and crazy and waiting for some guy to call, it's not so bad.
 If I can handle 39 breakups in 21 days, I can get through cancer."
 She said of her double mastectomy and reconstruction, "It is quite amazing.
 They do both at the same time.
 You go in with breast cancer and come out with stripper boobs."

 Wurtzel died in Manhattan from leptomeningeal disease as a complication of metastasized breast cancer on January 7, 2020, at age 52.

 Her personal effects were sold at auction two years later.